-Zucchini cake bakes up and tender and soft then gets topped with a tart lemon buttercream.
+Zucchini cake bakes up tender and soft then gets topped with tart lemon frosting.

 This is the perfect cake when you need something simple, fresh but show-stopping.